Ninoy Aquino Parks and Wildlife Center: Wildlife and research center

-The NAPWC hosts the National Wildlife Rescue and Research Center (NWRRC)which is officially a wildlife rescue and research center to differentiate its role from a conventional zoo.
+The NAPWC hosts the National Wildlife Rescue and Research Center (NWRRC) which is officially a wildlife rescue and research center to differentiate its role from a conventional zoo.
 The facility serves as a quarantine area and rehabilitation center for captured wild animals which were found lingering in residential areas or undomesticated animals confiscated by authorities from traders participating in the illegal wildlife trade or exotic pet owners who were abusive towards their pets or keeping the animals illegally.
 It also serves as temporary shelter for owners of non-domesticated animals who voluntarily gave custody of their pets to the center.
 The facility is open to the public where animals which were victims of cruelty from poachers, illegal traders, and irresponsible exotic pet owners are showcased to discourage the growth of the illegal wildlife trade and irresponsible pet ownership.
 Some endemic animals are displayed to promote awareness on the biodiversity of the Philippines.

 The NWRRC is reportedly overcrowded in 2018, hosting around 1,400 individual mammals, birds and reptiles.
+Among the reasons cited by the park’s management were the inability of the animals to adapt back to the wild due to prolonged domestication and pending court cases involving the animals.